 The National Maritime Museum is one of those surprise hits you don’t think you’ll really enjoy but totally do.

-I was very glad of it.
+We were very glad of it.
 The National Maritime Museum charts the history of Britain’s naval heritage through an expertly curated range of exhibitions.

 The museum tells so many tales, from that of the East India Company, who controlled large parts of India up until the mutiny in 1857, to the dark side of the British obsession with tea (which was bound up with the rise of the opium trade).

 There’s also a gallery dedicated to Nelson and the role he played in shaping British history.
 Kids (well, adults too) love the interactive features and there’s a children’s gallery and play area to keep the little ones entertained.

 Entry to the National Maritime Museum is free.
 Special exhibitions are charged separately.